Connecting with ancestry beyond bloodlines: ancestors of land, tradition and lineage

 Another example of non-bloodline ancestors are ancestors of tradition.
 This can include those who have walked a similar path as we do, inspiring us in our journey; teachers, mentors, authors that have inspired us, those who hand down traditions in our communities, change makers from the past who have fought for our rights today.
 A friend shared a beautiful example of this recently; they’re LGBTQIA+ and they express gratitude for the LGBTQIA+ people who came before them, as ancestors of tradition, as they have directly impacted their rights today.

 Ancestors of tradition can include anyone who has guided us on our path and offered wisdom that continues to resonate in our lives.
 In this I include spiritual teachers, yoga teachers, meditation teachers, academic teachers and also peers who have offered reflections and support that have helped me to grow.
+Think of the writers, artists, healers, rebels and teachers whose presence has left an imprint on your life, even if you’ve never met them.
+These might be spiritual ancestors, creative ancestors, political ancestors or ancestors of craft and trade.
 In times of turmoil, ancestors of tradition offer comfort, reminding us of their enduring efforts and the significance of the fight for change.

 Our ancestors include the earth beneath our feet, the communities that shape us, and the traditions that inspire us.

 If you’d like to explore your connection to ancestry through ritual, I’d love to support you.
 Get in touch here if you’d like to work with me.
-You can also check out upcoming events here.
+You might also want to find out more about Samhain here.